 Ibrahim Nuseibeh - member

 If staff disagree with a "partially meets performance expectations" or "does not meet performance expectations" rating given at the end of the performance cycle, staff may (within 14 days of signing the completed e-Performance document (ePass) submit a written rebuttal statement to the Director, Division for Management with a copy to the Rebuttal Focal Point in HRMS, thereby using the form contained as Annex 1 under Guidelines for e-Performance Rebuttal Panels.
+The procedure is outlined here.

 Staff representatives on the Rebuttal Panel: